 “What do we get them this year?”
-It’s a question that goes through the minds of many a parent at Christmastime.
-The enigma of gift giving for children becomes even more challenging for homeschoolers who wish to bequeath presents that will be useful and worthwhile even once the Christmas glow has dimmed.
+It’s a question that goes through the minds of many a parent at Christmastime and on birthdays.
+The enigma of gift giving for children becomes even more challenging for homeschoolers who wish to bequeath presents that will be useful and worthwhile even once the Christmas glow has dimmed or the birthday cake is long gone.
 And while that new English curriculum might be what a homeschooling mother would enjoy seeing under the tree, her children might not be quite so excited.
 So what’s a conscientious homeschooling parent to do?
 Where do homeschoolers go to find gifts that are educational in nature, but that children will also enjoy?

 - Timberdoodle – This homeschool resource includes not only gifts for children, but homeschool curricula, special needs resources, and more.
 Some great options for gifts from this site include:

 - Stop Motion Animation Kit – Kids learn moviemaking with this unique kit!
 This very cool kit is a complete introduction to stop-motion and film making.
 With over 290 pages of step-by-step tutorials and hundreds of illustrations, your child will learn how to write screenplays and draw storyboards; how to make a character walk, run, or talk; and finally, how to edit scenes and add voices and sound effects.
 The Stopmotion Explosion Kit 2.0 comes with a 1920 x 1080 resolution camera that connects to your computer for remote shutter, onion skinning, and easy upload, with an internal microphone for sound recording.
 Perfect for older children and highschoolers.
 (A less expensive alternative is to use online tutorials and put together a kit of modeling clay/dough, animal and people figurines, and other inexpensive props as a gift.)